-Your burner, stand, and main components are also made out of stainless steel, though the handle is made out of silicone.
+Your burner, stand, and main components are also made of stainless steel, though the handle is made of silicone.

 While this is built to give you a great grip at all points throughout the brewing process, it will be the first aspect that you’ll notice degradation on.

 When it comes to cleaning, it’s as straightforward as you get.

 They didn’t do anything fancy with the top reservoir; it’s a simple cylinder that gets the job done, and doesn’t enrage you while you’re cleaning it.

 It’s as effective as it needs to be without any extra bells and whistles, which is exactly how siphon coffee was meant to be enjoyed.